Sacrifice (Sylver album)

 Sacrifice is Sylver's fifth studio album, released on 12 May 2009 in Belgium.
-The workingtitle was 'Resurrection', in the end Sylver decided to name the album 'Sacrifice'.
+The working title was 'Resurrection', in the end Sylver decided to name the album 'Sacrifice'.

 Guitarist John Miles Jr. (son of John Miles) is also on the album cover, who joined the band a short while before.

+The album was also the recipient of the Best Album award on the former television broadcast TMF Awards.